ChainSafe/Delorean-Protocol/README.md

 and this is what the Delorean protocol produces after the contract triggers the call to release the key.

 > [!NOTE]
 > We are using the non-threshold variant of the algorithm for this prototype so all validators must sign.
-A threshold version could be implemented by having the validators perform a key generation ceremony or by using a modified protocol such as [McFLY -  Döttling et al (2023)](mcfly)
+A threshold version could be implemented by having the validators perform a key generation ceremony or by using a modified protocol such as the one used in [McFLY -  Döttling et al (2023)](mcfly)

 ## Usage Flow